dingo35/brands/README.md

   <Solenoid>	Dostar, DUOSIDA DSIEC-ELB or Ratio lock
   <Motor>	Signal wire reversed, DUOSIDA DSIEC-EL or Phoenix Contact

-MULTI   (only appears when a MAINSMET is configured):
+MULTI   (only appears when a MAINSMET is configured); formerly known as LOADBALANCING.
-        2 to 8 EVSE’s can be connected via modbus, and their load will be balanced (Formerly known as LOADBALANCING):
+        2 to 8 EVSE’s can be connected via modbus, and their load will be balanced
   <Disabled>	Single SmartEVSE
   <Master>	Set the first SmartEVSE to Master,
   <Node1-7>	And the other SmartEVSE's to Node 1-7.